bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closures make it possible to combine functions because closures make it possible to access functions on different levels such as parent and child.
+The child level function can access the parent level function.

 2. Study the following code, then answer the questions below.

 ```js